yaorong0921/Driver-Intention-Prediction/README.md

    You can use the five ``.csv`` files in ``datasets/annotation`` and skip this step.

-## Train 3D-ResNet50 with inside videos
+## Train/Evaluate 3D-ResNet50 with inside videos

 The network, 3D-ResNet 50 and its pretrained model is downloaded from [3D ResNets](https://github.com/kenshohara/3D-ResNets-PyTorch).